-The most significant estimates are those used in the determination of ultimate revenue in the individual-film-forecast method.
+The most significant estimates are those used in the determination of ultimate revenue in the individualfilm-forecast method.
 Ultimate revenue estimates impact the timing of program production cost amortization in the consolidated statements of operations.
 Ultimate revenue includes revenue from all sources that are estimated to be earned related to a film or television program and include theatrical exhibition; first run program distribution fees; toy, game and other consumer product licensing fees; and other revenue sources, such as secondary market home entertainment formats and subscription video on demand ("SVOD") services.
 Our ultimate revenue estimates for each film or television program are developed based on our estimates of expected future results.
 We review and revise these estimates at each reporting date to reflect the most current available information.
-When estimates for a film or television program are revised, the difference between the program production cost amortization in the consolidated statements of operations in the period in which the estimates are revised.
+When estimates for a film or television program are revised, the difference between the program production cost amortization determined using the revised estimate and any amounts previously expensed during that fiscal year, are included as an adjustment to program production cost amortization in the consolidated statements of operations in the period in which the estimates are revised.
 Prior period amounts are not adjusted for subsequent changes in estimates.
 Factors that can impact our revenue estimates include the historical performance of similar films and television programs, expected distribution platforms, factors unique to our television and film content and the success of our program-related toy, game and other merchandise.